 Create a Shelter

 The number one killer of those caught outdoors in cold weather is hypothermia.
-If you lose your tent, you will need to make a shelter out of the surrounding materials.
+If you lose your tent, you must make a shelter from the surrounding materials.
 You can make a lean-to by using a fallen tree, lining up several branches on one side, and packing it with leaves, moss, and other debris so that it stops the wind from coming in.
 You’ll want to line the floor of the lean-to with at least six inches of debris to protect you from the cold ground.

 Build a Fire

-Take a larger piece of timber and lean the smaller twigs against it much like a lean-to.
-Once you get the fire started, keep adding pieces of wood up to bigger logs so the fire can maintain itself.
+Take a larger piece of timber and lean the smaller twigs against it, much like a lean-to.
+Once you start the fire, keep adding wood pieces up to bigger logs so the fire can maintain itself.

 Find Clean Water

 While you can do without food for a time, you’ll need clean water quickly to survive.
-Ideally, you should boil the water which will kill any pathogens.
-Depending on the conditions, you can find water falling rain, snow, or even the morning dew which should be fresh and pure which doesn’t require boiling.
+Ideally, you should boil the water, which will kill any pathogens.
+Depending on the conditions, you can find water falling rain, snow, or even the morning dew, which should be fresh and pure and not require boiling.

-You can use a bandana to soak up the morning dew and ring the water out into a bowl or bucket.
-Vines, certain types of cacti, and thistles also contain water as does maple trees.
+You can use a bandana to soak the morning dew and pour the water into a bowl or bucket.
+Vines, certain types of cacti, and thistles also contain water, as do maple trees.

-These are the survival skills you will need to stay alive when out in the wilderness.
-Be sure to focus on getting what you need one item at a time to maximize your chances of survival.
+You will need these survival skills to stay alive when out in the wilderness.
+Be sure to focus on getting what you need, one item at a time to maximize your chances of survival.